netbootxyz/netboot.xyz-docs/docs/booting/ipxe.md

 title: Boot from iPXE
 sidebar_label: Boot from iPXE
 sidebar_position: 5
-description: "Details how to chainload into netboot.xyz from iPXE"
+description: "How to chainload netboot.xyz from an existing iPXE installation using DHCP or static network config, including KVM VPS instructions."
 hide_table_of_contents: true
 ---